 - To extend an active reading list into the next semester, please contact us before the current semester’s last day of final exams* to request an extension.
 During intersession, all library-owned reserve items that have not been requested for extension will be taken off reserve and restored to general circulation.
 For information on personal copies, see here.

-*Last day of final exams for Spring 2017 courses:
+*Last day of final exams for Summer I 2018 courses:

 Library staff accept print course reserve materials in compliance with U.S. Copyright Law and the provisions of fair use.